ueberdosis/hocuspocus/docs/installation/laravel.md

 };
 ```

-In the Hocuspoucs server, you can use the dotenv library to retrieve the DB login details from `.env`:
+In the Hocuspocus server, you can use the dotenv library to retrieve the DB login details from `.env`:
 ```
 import mysql from 'mysql2';
 import dotenv from 'dotenv';